 Summer Festivals: Music in the Sun or an Accident Waiting to Happen?

 Summer Festivals have long been considered a safe and exciting way to spend a summer day – or weekend.
 However, the history of summer music festivals is checkered, at best.
 Beginning with the tragedy at Altamont way back in 1969, festival organizers have been on notice that festivals can be extremely dangerous if adequate planning and precautions are not taken.
 Unfortunately, preventable accidents due to inadequate security, improperly trained security, overcrowding, improperly secured equipment, safety violations and more causes injuries and deaths each and every year.
+Our personal injury lawyers explain how dangerous a music festival can be.

 Stage Collapses Injure and Kill